 - Stagnant pools of water

-Resolve any issues you find before letting your cat roam free.
+When moving a cat to a new home, it is crucial that you resolve any issues you find before letting your pet roam free.

 4. Walk the neighborhood

-Before letting your cat out of your yard, you should explore the neighborhood.
-Keep an eye out for anything dangerous such as aggressive animals, large roads or active construction sites.
+Explore the neighborhood before letting your outdoor cat out of your yard.
+Keep an eye out for anything dangerous such as aggressive animals, large or busy roads or active construction sites.

-This would be a perfect time to introduce yourself to any other cat owners that are out and about!
-Chat with your neighbors and get a feel for how well your animal will do in the neighborhood.
+During your neighborhood exploration, introduce yourself to other cat owners in the area.
+Chat with your neighbors to get a feel for how well your animal will do in your new neighborhood.
+You never know; they might have some tips on how they moved their outdoor cat to this specific location!

 5. Learn about local restrictions